Is it safer to fly or drive this summer? 5 health experts weigh in.

 For those traveling by plane, del Rio recommends wearing an N95 face mask as well as protective eyewear.
 That could be goggles or a face shield.
 Whenever possible, travelers should practice social distancing when they’re going through security, boarding, and using airport services and facilities.

 “Also carry hand sanitizer and [disinfecting wipes],” del Rio said.
-“But planes lately I’ve been reading have been fairly clean, so I’m not that worried about that.”
+“But planes lately, I’ve been reading, have been fairly clean, so I’m not that worried about that.”

-Del Rio believes that the coronavirus pandemic is going to be plaguing the country for much longer, and while the safest option for people is to not leave their homes, that doesn’t seem like a realistic way to live long term.
+Del Rio thinks the coronavirus will plague the country for much longer, and while the safest option for people is to not leave their homes, that doesn’t seem a realistic way to live in the long term.

-“I think we need to start thinking about how we’re going to survive, how we are going to live with this virus, and get back to the new reality in which, we need to wear a mask, wear a face shield, wash your hands and stay safe," del Rio said.
+“I think we need to start thinking about how we’re going to survive, how we are going to live with this virus, and get back to the new reality in which we need to wear a mask, wear a face shield, wash your hands and stay safe,” del Rio said.

 [People are wearing hazmat suits on planes.
 But should they?]